OliverJAsh/plumber-rework/README.md

 ## API

-### `less(lessOptions)`
+### `rework(options)`

-Compile each input LESS resource to a single CSS resource.
+Compile each input CSS resource to a single CSS resource.

-Optionally, options can be passed to the LESS compiler via the `lessOptions` parameter.
+Optionally, plugins can be passed to the Rework compiler via `options.plugins`.

-Note that you may **not** specify minimisation configuration options, such as `compress` or `cleancss`; this should be done using the [plumber-mincss](https://github.com/plumberjs/plumber-mincss) operation instead, to ensure atomicity of operations.